 Step 2: Edit your consultation

 Navigate to the consultation record or survey question where you want the embedded media to appear.
-Click the 'Embed rich media' button on the toolbar of the rich text editor:
+Click the 'Embed rich media' button on the toolbar of the rich text editor - the button looks like a green roll of film:

 A box will pop up where you can paste the embed code and enter more information about the content you're embedding and where the content comes from.
 This information is important so that visitors to Citizen Space can make an informed decision about whether to view the embedded content or not: